 where the last equality follows from \eqref{eq:ES}.
 Similarly, algebraic manipulation using \eqref{eq:pi} shows that $\for(R^\eta) = \eta q + (1-\eta)\pi$ (see Appendix~\ref{app:q'} for details).
 Therefore, the convex combination $\eta(p, q) + (1-\eta)(\pi, \pi)$ is feasible with $\mu$ for all $\eta\in[0,1]$.

 This result does not imply that $\CC$ is convex---in fact, it is typically not.
-However, it does imply that $\CC$ is star-convex with center at $(\pi,\pi)$.
+However, it does imply that $\CC$ is star-convex\footnote{A set $\mathcal S\subseteq\mathbb R^d$ is \emph{star-convex} with center $x_0\in\mathcal S$ if, for every $x\in\mathcal S$, the line segment between $x_0$ and $x$ is contained in $\mathcal S$.} with center at $(\pi,\pi)$.
 Since every feasible pair satisfies $p\ge\pi$ and $q\le\pi$, it is therefore sufficient for the purpose of characterizing $\CC$ to determine, for each fixed $\mu$, the extremal feasible values: the maximum achievable $p$ and the corresponding minimum $q$.